International Developments Favour Tencent (OTCMKTS:TCEHY)

 New measures by Chinese Government unlikely to be a meaningful impediment to company's growth.

-Tesla has many favourable growth factors to benefit its extensive network of connected companies overseas.
+Tencent has many favourable growth factors to benefit its extensive network of connected companies overseas.

 The important relations with the USA should improve under the Biden Presidency to Tencent's advantage.